What's It Like to Live in Maria Callas' Shoes๐ข(essay)

 In Maria Callas' Shoes

-In my bachelor’s thesis, "The Elegance of a Female Singer’s Appearance and Performance: Maria Callas, Caterina Valente, and Barbra Streisand as Elegant Performers in the 1960s" (2023), I examined the concept of elegance through three televised performances from the 1960s, one of which was Callas’ performance of Georges Bizet’s Carmen(1875) aria L’amour est un oiseau rebelle at Hamburg’s Laeiszhalle in 1962.
-In the thesis, I presented a theory of three levels of elegance: first, elegance requires skillful selectivity; second, it demands the artful balancing of the selected elements; and third, achieving that balance must appear effortless.
-In other words, when effortlessness – or the illusion of it – is achieved, we can speak of true elegance.
-But now I wanted to deepen my understanding of elegance specifically in the case of Maria Callas.
-To do so, I read all her letters and memoirs and simultaneously compiled a list of every passage that in some way related to Callas’ personal appearance or to people’s appearances in general (Appendix 1).
+In my bachelor’s thesis, “The Elegance of a Female Singer’s Appearance and Performance: Maria Callas, Caterina Valente, and Barbra Streisand as Elegant Performers in the 1960s” (2023), I examined the concept of elegance through three televised performances from the 1960s, including Callas’s 1962 performance of Georges Bizet’s Carmen aria “L’amour est un oiseau rebelle” at Hamburg’s Laeiszhalle.
+There, I proposed a three-tiered theory of elegance: first, skillful selectivity; second, a refined balancing of the chosen elements; and third, the appearance of effortlessness in maintaining that balance.
+In other words, when effortlessness—or at least the illusion of it—is achieved, we can truly speak of elegance.

-The 1950s seem to have been particularly demanding in terms of dressing.
-A polished appearance, appropriate clothing for the occasion, coordinated accessories, and well-matched outfits were part of the recommended way of dressing.
-It was important to avoid mistakes in dressing and to master etiquette. [...]
-The ideal woman of the 1950s was feminine and elegant, a housewife who primarily took care of the home and children.
+“The 1950s appear to have been particularly demanding when it came to dress.
+A polished look, clothes suited to the occasion, matching accessories, and carefully composed ensembles were all considered essential.
+It was important to avoid mistakes and to master the rules of etiquette. … The female ideal of the 1950s was the feminine and elegant housewife, who devoted herself above all to home and children.”
 (2000: 258)

-Young Callas’ Relationship with Her Appearance
+The Young Callas and Her Appearance

 Callas’ Status as an International Opera Star